 I can’t really put my finger on it but #HomeKong just draws you in completely with its views, infrastructure, food, holidays, local markets, Airport Express and limitless opportunities.
-Having lived in this bubble for nine long years I had never dreamed of leaving Hong Kong.
-But at the back of my mind (way back!), I always knew the day would come when we would have to move for various reasons — we may be permanent residents but, sadly, the 852 is not our forever home.
+If, like me, you’ve lived in this bubble for many years you might never have dreamed of leaving Hong Kong.
+Though, at the back of my mind (way back!), I always knew the day would come when we would have to move for various reasons — we may be permanent residents but, sadly, the 852 is not our forever home.

-I am heartbroken to leave but I am also excited about the new adventures.
-I hear change is good (or so I tell myself!).
-Moving in the best of times seems like a prodigious task, but for me, it has come with a unique set of obstacles (quarantine, lockdown, social distancing).
-Luckily for me, I am one of those who has a list for everything.
-Here’s my “Leaving Hong Kong checklist” and I hope it helps you in your relocation (if that day should come).
+Leaving this amazing city can be heartbreaking but it’s also a great opportunity to get excited about new adventures.
+A change is as good as a rest, as they say!
+Moving at the best of times seems like a prodigious task, but for me, it has come with a unique set of obstacles (quarantine, lockdown, social distancing).
+Luckily, I am one of those who has a list for everything.
+So, if the time has come for you to face the daunting task of relocation, hopefully, this “Leaving Hong Kong checklist” will make your life much easier!

 1. Get Your Medical Records